DongeunPaeng/moments/README.md

 - [x] Install webpack and webpack-cli
 - [x] Write scripts to run webpack and watch the files
 - [x] Install 'mini-css-extract-plugin' in order to extract css into separate files.
-- [x] Install 'postcss-loader' and 'css-loader'
+- [x] Install 'postcss-loader' and 'css-loader' to load those files on webpack
+- [x] Install 'Tailwind'
+- [x] Install 'autoprefixer'
-- [x] Install Tailwind
+- [x] Install 'postcss-cli'
-- [ ] Add Tailwind to my CSS
+- [x] Add Tailwind to my css
-- [ ] Set webpack configurations to use Tailwind CSS
+- [x] Set webpack configurations to use Tailwind CSS
+- [x] Check index.html can be rendered with Tailwind CSS

 ##### Day 2